zenAndroid/zenandroid.github.io/_posts/2020-01-01-Competence-and-newYears.md

 Yep, even updating my blog isn't as important to me as progressing in SICP.

 [^GO]: Well, i also hear of bad stuff, and this goes for all things I'm saying here, but the uncertainty is fueling me even more.
+[^nyr]:I realize what the reasearch says about most new years resolution, but even then, going to the gym for even 4 months (especially with my general metabolism) is good enough for me, plus there's a small chance that this gym-going habit will catch on.
 [^shame]: Shame on me for not knowing this, i really should.
 [^Kumara]: Will create a blog post for this.
 [^Confort]: It does not exactly help advance the conversation in any way that is actually relevant to whatever technical discussion is going on.